KirthanKamble/LS--2024-PROJECT-ONE/README.md

 ## Introduction

 Welcome to the Sudoku Puzzle Solver repository.
 This repository contains a script, `script.py`, which is designed to solve Sudoku puzzles.
-Note that the name of the challenge has been changed from "sudoku" to "sudoku_puzzle."
+Note that the name of the binary has been changed from "sudoku" to "sudoku_puzzle."
 This is because I made another file called sudoku.py that has the engine that solves any given sudoku board

 ## Running the Script